RandomUser99/TwitchVods/README.md

 The app is built using .Net CORE 2.0.

 You will need to specify your own settings in a settings.json file.
-An example one is include in the project.
+An example one is included in the project.